Hampton and Russo back in England squad

 Steph Houghton is still injured, with Leah Williamson - who captained England in the Manchester City defender's absence in September - again included.

-Senior internationals Lucy Bronze and Ellie Roebuck are also injured.
+Manchester City's Ellie Roebuck and Lucy Bronze are also injured.

 Williamson's Arsenal team-mate Jordan Nobbs has been left out of the squad.

-Nobbs, the most high-profile omission, missed out on convincing victories against North Macedonia and Luxembourg in September's qualifiers because of an ankle injury, but has since returned for her club.
+Nobbs missed out on convincing victories against North Macedonia and Luxembourg in September's qualifiers because of an ankle injury, but has since returned for her club.

+Asked how close Nobbs was to selection, England manager Sarina Wiegman said: "Of course, we follow her.
+She hasn't played that many minutes.

+"We keep a very close eye on her.
+We know her history.
+She's pretty close, she just needs to get more minutes."

-Racing Louisville forward Ebony Salmon is left out this time despite being involved in September, while Manchester City midfielder Keira Walsh is back to full fitness and included once again.
+Racing Louisville forward Ebony Salmon is left out, while Manchester City midfielder Keira Walsh returns following her injury comeback.

+"I've spoken with Ebony [Salmon]," said Wiegman.
+"It's obvious she has a lot of players that compete with her.
+I give preference now to the other players in the squad.

+"She is a young player so is still growing.
+For me, the other ones were a step ahead of her."

+Manchester City forward Ellen White is also involved as she bids to break Kelly Smith's women's record of 46 goals for England - a target of which she is currently three short.

-England are top of their 2023 World Cup qualifying group, having beaten North Macedonia 8-0 and Luxembourg 10-0.
+England are top of their 2023 World Cup qualifying group, having beaten North Macedonia 8-0 in Southampton before a 10-0 victory in Luxembourg.

-The Lionesses will play their first competitive game at Wembley when they face Northern Ireland on 23 October, before playing in Latvia on Tuesday 26 October.
+The Lionesses will play their first competitive game at Wembley when they face Northern Ireland on 23 October, before travelling to Latvia on Tuesday 26 October.

-The continued absence of Roebuck means the battle to become England's next regular starting goalkeeper continues, with Mary Earps getting the chance to stake a claim in the last round of qualifiers and promising 20-year-old Hampton hoping for a chance this time.
+The continued absence of Roebuck means the battle to become England's second choice goalkeeper continues.

+Mary Earps, of Manchester United, got the chance to stake a claim in the last round of qualifiers and promising 20-year-old Hampton - who has replaced Chelsea's Carly Telford in the squad - is hoping for an opportunity this time.

-Manchester City forward Ellen White is included as she continues her bid to break Kelly Smith's women's record of 46 goals for England - a target of which she is currently three short.
+Wiegman was at Leigh Sports Village on Saturday to watch Earps and said she "enjoyed" her performance in the draw with rivals Manchester City.

+"What I see is that Mary Earps is in a good spot.
+She is doing well and feels well, you can tell," added Wiegman.
+"She had a good game [against Manchester City] and I really enjoy that she is growing."

+"I think the first task a goalkeeper has is preventing goals.
+Then the rest comes next.

+"[Hampton] is very athletic.
+She's a very natural goalkeeper.
+I'm really excited to bring her in and start working with her and see how she relates with the other goalkeepers."

-England squad
+England squad in full

 Goalkeepers: Mary Earps (Manchester United), Hannah Hampton (Aston Villa), Sandy MacIver (Everton).